Self Employed Borrowers and Verification of Employment

 There are 2 critical areas in qualifying a self-employed borrower for an Alt Doc loan program, 1. income and 2, employment.
-It starts with a good Loan Officer will know to ask you the correct qualifying questions to best serve you
+It starts with a good Loan Officer who will know how to ask you the correct qualifying questions to best serve you.

 How do Non-QM Mortgage Lenders Qualify My Self-Employed Income?